May 7, 2019

 Anger is not a normal reaction to being circumcised.
 The overwhelming majority of circumcised men are happy or unconcerned.
 They don't constantly think about circumcision.
 They don't think about it when taking a shower or when using a urinal or when engaging in sexual activity.
 They hardly ever think about circumcision, if at all.
 The obsessive-compulsive behavior exhibited by extremist members of the anti-circumcision movement is a sign of mental illness.

 But let's assume for the sake of argument the intactivist position.
 Let's assume for the moment that circumcision actually causes harm to the patient.
 Jason Fairfield ("intactivism-related stress") and Dan Llewellyn ("I can only go a week or so") say that they aren't circumcised.
-Neither Shelley Wright ("not sleeping well for months, not eating well, feeling stressed, depressed") nor Taylor McCarty ("it is starting to affect my mental health and cause serious depression") identifies as a regret regret mom.
+Neither Shelley Wright ("not sleeping well for months, not eating well, feeling stressed, depressed") nor Dani Alexander ("I can't even sleep.
+I feel like I'm going to have a panic attack.") identifies as a regret mom.
 Circumcision didn't cause their psychological anguish.
 Intactivism did.

 Body dysmorphia refers to an actual or perceived birth defect.
 Not the surgical removal of a body part.